agalue/opennms-drift-kubernetes/README.md

 ## Future Enhancements

-* Add SSL encryption with SASL Authentication for external Kafka (for Minions outside K8S/AWS).
-The challenge here is which FQDN will be taken in consideration for the certificates.
 * Add [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to control the communication between components (for example, only OpenNMS needs access to PostgreSQL and Cassandra; other component should not access those resources).
 A network manager like [Calico](https://www.projectcalico.org) is required.
 * Design a solution to manage OpenNMS Configuration files (the `/opt/opennms/etc` directory), or use an existing one like [ksync](https://vapor-ware.github.io/ksync/).
 * Investigate how to provide support for `HorizontalPodAutoscaler` for the data clusters like Cassandra, Kafka and Elasticsearch.
 Check [here](https://github.com/kubernetes/kops/blob/master/docs/horizontal_pod_autoscaling.md) for more information.
 Although, using operators seems more feasible in this regard, due to the complexities when expanding/shrinking these kind of applications.